 3. Automated rollouts and rollbacks

-Also, the power of automated rollouts and rollbacks, this feature allows developers working on Kubernetes to define the state of deployed containers, systematically roll out changes with ease, and automatically rollback on failure or in any cases of emergency or alerts.
+This feature also allows developers working on Kubernetes to define the state of deployed containers, systematically roll out changes with ease, and automatically rollback in case errors are detected.

 4. Automatic bin packing